Consultation with an Injury Lawyer: What to Expect

 Injuries, damage, and insurance

 If the potential client indicates he or she was injured during the accident, the injury lawyer will ask about medical treatment.
-Providing a description of medical services received along with records and the names of Ft Lauderdale and Hollywood doctors and medical facilities visited after the accident will help counsel conduct an initial assessment of damages.
+Providing a description of medical services received along with records and the names of Fort Lauderdale doctors and medical facilities visited after the accident will help counsel conduct an initial assessment of damages.
 An attorney may call into question the issue of damages if the accident has taken place some time ago and the prospective client has yet to seek medical attention.
 In addition to information regarding medical treatment sought and/or received, the attorney will also want to know if the potential client had insurance at the time of the accident and if he or she has been in contact with an insurance company regarding the incident.
 Finally, counsel will need to know the location of the item that caused the injury and whether photos have been taken of it.
 Examples of items that may be of interest include vehicles involved in a collision, a faulty staircase in a slip-and-fall scenario, or a defective mechanical part in a product defect case.
 The injured party should immediately photograph the accident scene and any objects that may have caused injury at the time of the accident if possible.

 Injured parties should have no fear when considering contacting a Fort Lauderdale personal injury attorney.
 In fact, calling a lawyer and seeking medical attention are the two most important first steps an accident victim should take.
 Not only do these critical steps protect the interests of the injured party, but they may also help secure a favorable ruling if the need arises to seek compensation in court.
 Potential clients are likely to feel more at ease during a legal consultation if they gather all documents and write down details surrounding the accident prior to meeting with the Hollywood injury lawyer.
 Most importantly, accident victims should remember that not only is the initial consultation free of charge, but the attorney's ultimate role is to provide help during major time of need.